[Warning: flashing imagery below]

 - 2 Temperature controlled baths

 - 2 Grinders

 - Membrane Electrodeposition

-In the electrochemistry group we have the ability to electrodeposit thin films/nanowires, and perform electrochemical analysis (cyclic voltammograms, chronoamperometry, impedance spectroscopy, etc.) with and without magnetic fields (0 - 1.5 T in SNIAMS, 0 - 5 T in CRANN).
-Currently we have:
+In the electrochemistry division, we have state of art facility to electrodeposit nanostructured films/nanowires and perform their modern magneto-electrochemical analysis (cyclic voltammograms, chronoamperometry, impedance spectroscopy, etc.) with and without magnetic fields (0 - 1.5 T in SNIAMS, 0 - 5 T in CRANN).
+Currently, we are equipped with:

 - Quartz microbalance

 The MultiMode produced by Digital Instruments (now Veeco) is the world's best-selling scanning probe microscope.
 This versatile imaging tool is able to perform all conventional AFM techniques, e.g. contact mode, tapping mode, MFM, EFM, electrochemistry AFM.
 A vibration isolation system was recently purchased from Ambios Technology with the support from MANSE.

 The MANSE group has access to two PLD chambers managed by Prof. J. Lunney, Prof. Coey's groups and Prof. I. Shvets Groups.